gitKrystan/2025-emberfest/slides.md

 # Live Demo: [Enterprise Edition](http://localhost:4200/?initialTodoCount=1000000&shouldError=false&shouldPaginate=true&latency=50)

 <!--
+Honestly, that was faster than I expected for a million records, but it's still not a great user experience.

 Fortunately, WarpDrive has another trick up it's sleeve:

 Built in pagination utilities.

+That's right.
 It's time to activate the "ENTERPRISE EDITION."

 - (UPDATE) Mode: Enterprise
 -->